Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 #### Typography

 Throughout the site, I used two fonts from [Google Fonts](https://fonts.google.com/).
 The two fonts used were "Poppins" and "Raleway", with "Raleway" being a suggested pairng for the "Poppins" font, as they're both easy to read.
-I initially imported a number of font weights for each, ranging from 200 to 700 but after starting the site and testing different font weights, I decided on font weights 300 and 500 for both fonts.
+I initially imported a number of font weights for each, ranging from 200 to 700 but after starting the site and testing different font weights, I decided on font weights 300 and 500.
 "Poppins" is the main font used throughout the site and is set to uppercase where as "Raleway" was used for content in the "About" modal and the contact form.

 #### Imagery